Is Your Child Complaining About Foot and Leg Pain at Night? – The 3 Most Common Reasons!

 Physical therapy is extremely effective for children with low muscle tone, but the correct pair of shoes can also work wonders in treating this condition.

-I have fitted certain shoe styles that will help guide your children’s feet into properly alignment and provide an instant boost to your child’s stability and confidence.
+I have fitted certain shoes that help guide your children’s feet into proper alignment and provide an instant boost to your child’s stability and confidence.